 Health insurance deductible: which deductible makes sense?

-When taking out basic insurance, you have to choose a deductible.
-Comparis explains what a deductible is and which one makes sense for you.
+You have to pay a deductible with your basic insurance.
+Comparis explains what a deductible is, and which one makes sense for you.

 iStock/FJZEA